yesnault/PlayStartApp/README.md

 # Play20StartApp

-This is a sample application using Play Framework 2.0
+This is a sample application using Play Framework 2.0 and Play Framework 2.1 (See tags https://github.com/yesnault/Play20StartApp/tags for download)

 ## Features
 * Sign Up